Nosto/nosto-magento/README.md

 ## Known issues

 * Does not support bundle products with fixed price setting
-* Does not support bundle products including products that are not listed individually in the store
 * The default position of the top nosto element on both the category page and the search result page is above the page title.
 It may be relevant to move the element below the title.
 In order to do this you need to first remove it from the layout by using the "remove" tag in your local.xml file.
 Then you need to add a div element directly in the .phtml file that contains the page layout.
 In the Magento default theme the files are located in "app\design\frontend\base\default\template\catalog\category\view.phtml" and "app\design\frontend\base\default\template\catalogsearch\result.phtml".
 However, the path may vary if you are using a custom theme.